yamboo-efi/plugin.video.flix2kodi/README.md

 # plugin.video.netflix
 kodi addon

-Apperently python newer than 2.7.6 is necessary.
+Python newer than 2.7.6 is necessary otherwise you get an EOF error during request of httpss urls.